tobyS/indicator-chars/README.rst

 Open issues
 -----------

-- If anyone could design a nice, unity style indicator icon?

 - Maybe there is a way to use multiple click buttons in menu items?

 - No standard Gtk way does not work.